Learning to lead in your community through nonprofit board service

 - Increased understanding of leadership styles and approaches; and

-- Up to 3 academic credits awarded on a Pass/No Pass basis.
+- 2 academic credits awarded on a Pass/No Pass basis.

-Students interested in participating in the Board Service Leadership Externship Program should contact Elsbeth Magilton.
+Students interested in participating in the Board Service Leadership Externship Program can apply on 12Twenty, the Nebraska Law Career Development site.